 How do you know if it’s the right wisdom?

-Well, it’s a feeling you can’t explain because this wisdom doesn’t come from the mind, it comes from the inside as a gut feeling, like when you know, you just know.
+Well, it’s a feeling you can’t explain because divine wisdom doesn’t come from the mind, it comes from the inside, like when you know, you just know.
 And it just feels right.
+It has a different frequency compared to your scared ego.
+So it’s a matter of getting to know the different energies.

 Here Are 2 Ways to Trust Yourself When You’ve Screwed Up in The Past